e-clearing-net/OCHP/OCHP-direct.md

 ![Figure OCHP direct Communication Overview](media/OCHPdirectCommunicationOverview.png "OCHP direct Communication Overview")

 The backend specification is send and updated regularly.
-It contents all properties that describe the roaming partner's backend:
+It contains all properties that describe the roaming partner's backend:

  * The URL of the backend's OCHP direct endpoint(s).